We don’t like drilling holes in our van as it could:

 – interfere with your van electronics (!)

-Plusnut is the solution!
-We prepared a fully detailed article about Plusnut (choosing the right size, installation tips, etc).
+Cross Nut is the solution!
+We prepared a fully detailed article about Cross Nut (choosing the right size, installation tips, etc).
 Check it out!

-Designing a 12V electrical system from scratch is not an easy task, we learnt that the hard way.
-We are not specialists, but we gained a good knowledge through the design & installation process.
+Designing a 12V electrical system from scratch is not a simple task, we learnt that the hard way.
 In this post, we share everything we know and we explain how we went from nothing to a fully functional electrical system.

 We hesitated to install a draft beer system in our DIY campervan conversion, but we finally installed a pressurized water system instead.
 This is the Water System Installation of our DIY campervan conversion.
 Materials, tools, cost and installation.
 Fully illustrated for your viewing pleasure!